oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 ##### Default operator image

+Each Helm chart version defaults to using an operator image from the matching version.
 To find the default image name that will be used when installing the operator, see [Inspect the operator Helm chart](#inspect-the-operator-helm-chart) and look for the `image` value.
 The value will look something like `ghcr.io/oracle/weblogic-kubernetes-operator:N.N.N`.